ships97/javascript-interview-questions/README.md

    inviteEmployee2("Hello", "How are you?"); // Hello Jimmy Baily, How are you?
    ```

+   Overall, call, apply, and bind are used to control the value of this in a function.
+They are essential in JavaScript programming and are frequently used by          developers.
    Call and apply are pretty interchangeable.
 Both execute the current function immediately.
 You need to decide whether it’s easier to send in an array or a comma separated list of arguments.
 You can remember by treating Call is for **comma** (separated list) and Apply is for **Array**.

    Whereas Bind creates a new function that will have `this` set to the first parameter passed to bind().